JAlcocerT/Linux/content/docs/Privacy/_index.md

   open: false
 ---

-I was also tired of being bombarded with targeted adds - Until I discovered these Apps in Linux.
+I was also tired of being bombarded with targeted adds.

+Until I discovered these Apps in Linux.

 ## Making Linux Private